Decent Homes Standard

 Housing Health and Safety Rating System

-As part of the Decent Homes Standard, the government will be introducing changes to the Housing Health and Safety Rating System (HHSRS), a tool used to assess hazards in residential premises.
+The government will also be introducing changes to the Housing Health and Safety Rating System (HHSRS), a tool used to assess hazards in residential premises.
 The government commissioned an external review of the HHSRS, which concluded in 2022.
 Following this, changes will be introduced to simplify the HHSRS.
 This will include:

 • Amalgamating some hazards assessed and producing a simpler means of banding the results of HHSRS assessments.